iterative/dvc.org/content/docs/command-reference/plots/modify.md

                         target

 positional arguments:
-  target                Stage plot to set properties to.
+  target                Plot file to set properties for
+                        (defined at the stage level)
 ```

 ## Description